The efficient certification of knottedness and Thurston norm

-We claim that any trivial boundary curve $C$ of $S'_2 - {\rm int}(N(S_1))$ is disjoint from $S_1$.
-Suppose not and consider the trivialising planar surface $P$ bounded by $C$.
-This is divided into subsurfaces $P \cap R_\pm(M)$ and $P \cap S_1$.
-Any component of $P \cap R_\pm(M)$ incident to $C$ gives rise to a trivial boundary curve of $S'$ that is not a component of $\partial S_1$ or $\partial S'_2$.
-This contradicts (v) in Addendum 7.7.
+We claim that any trivial boundary curve $C$ of $S'_2 - {\rm int}(N(S_1))$ in $M_1$ is disjoint from $S_1$.
+Suppose not and consider the trivialising planar surface $F$ bounded by $C$.
+This is divided into subsurfaces $F \cap R_\pm(M)$ and $F \cap S_1$.
+Any component of $F \cap R_\pm(M)$ incident to $C$ gives rise to a trivial boundary curve of $S'$ that is not a component of $\partial S_1$ or $\partial S'_2$.
+This contradicts (v) in Addendum 7.8.
 Thus if $C$ has non-empty intersection with $S_1$, then it must lie entirely in $S_1$.
-But it then gives rise to a trivial trace annulus in $(M_{S'}, \gamma_{S'})$, which contradicts Addendum 7.7.
+But it then gives rise to a trace annulus in $(M_{S'}, \gamma_{S'})$ with a trivial boundary curve, which contradicts Addendum 7.8 (iii).
 This proves the claim.

 We claim that all the decompositions in the above commutative diagram are allowable.
 Since $S'$ is obtained from $S$ by tubing along arcs, decomposition along $S'$ is allowable, by Lemma 4.5.
-The non-trivial annuli in $P$ are all allowable.
+The annuli in $P$ are all allowable.
 Moreover, the product discs in $P$ are allowable, because they are disjoint from the u-sutures of $\gamma_{S'}$.
 This is because each such product disc lies within a regular neighbourhood of a trace arc and so is clearly disjoint from the u-sutures of $\gamma$.
 It is also disjoint from the trivial boundary curves of $S'$, as each trivial boundary curve of $S'$ is a component of $\partial S_1$ or $\partial S'_2$.
 Note also that $\partial S_1$ is disjoint from the u-sutures of $\gamma$.
 Also, any trivial boundary curve of $S_1$ is a trivial boundary curve of $S$, by the above claim.
 Hence, $S'_2 - {\rm int}(N(S_1))$ is disjoint from these u-sutures of $\gamma_1$.
 Thus, we have shown that all of these surfaces are disjoint from the u-sutures.
 Finally, any trivial boundary curve of $S_1$ or $S'_2 - {\rm int}(N(S_1))$ is a trivial curve of $\partial S'$, and so its trivialising planar surface is correctly oriented.
 This proves the claim.